 Softball is an equivalency sport for scholarships which means that one scholarship may be split among several players.
-D2 softball programs are allowed a maximum of 7.2 scholarships per team.
+D2 softball colleges are allowed a maximum of 7.2 scholarships per team.
 CSS provides a breakdown by position on how coaches use scholarships in recruiting.
 You can see a difference in D1 and D2 player characteristics and skill level expectations at AthNet.

-NCAA D2 Softball Programs with Operating Expenses
+NCAA D2 Softball Colleges with Operating Expenses